vuongtrans/coralvision-sjsumasters/README.md

 6. /<color>/Only --> Colorized images of binary images
 7. /<color>/Removed --> Results from removing colors by most dominant to least dominant

 In total, 43 directories will be created.
+Folders 2-7 will be created for each of the seven colors

 In addition, an elapsed time will be printed at the end of the code execution.
 "Elapsed time in seconds: <###>"